C1ffisme/minetest-chemistry_mod/README.md

 - Radiation
 - Alchemy Improvement
 - Mutation
-- Realistic Medicines that only heal in certain conditions
+- Realistic Medicines that only heal in certain conditions (Kind of Done.
+But why not do illnesses or something?)
 - Nukes?
 (Nah, that would probably make this mod bad content for no-grief servers, unless you could disable it.)
 - Nuclear Power (Why haven't we (as in myself) made this yet?
 Maybe you can use it to power mesecons or something.)
 - More, actual, chemistry.
 Chemical Reactions, Heat, etc.